One Pot French Onion Pasta (Updated Recipe)

 Notes

-- Storage and Reheating: Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, gently warm on the stovetop over low heat.
-Stir often until heated through.
-Add a splash of water or broth if needed.
-Alternatively, microwave in 30-second intervals, stirring in between.
+- Storage and Reheating: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat gently on the stovetop or in the microwave with a splash of water or broth to loosen the sauce.

 Nutrition